JeremyLing04/FAIryTale/replit.md

 - **January 16, 2025**: Increased Express body parser limit to 10MB to handle image uploads
 - **January 16, 2025**: Added continue button for chapters without choices

 The application is designed to be easily deployable on platforms like Replit, with automatic environment detection and appropriate build/serve strategies for each environment.
+With the removal of database dependencies, deployment is now simplified - just install Node.js, Ollama, and Python dependencies, then run the application.